EternalYoshi/umvc3-tools/src/python/mtio/modules/mtblender/README.txt

 After that restart Blender.

-To install, copy the umvc3_model_importer folder in your Blender plugins folder.
+To install, copy the umvc3_model_importer folder in your Blender plugins folder located at \AppData\Roaming\Blender Foundation\Blender\X\scripts\addons with X being your version number.
 This version incorporates the model importer and exporter into the UI.

 Some features are still incomplete.